Cinchona: Europe

 English King Charles II called upon Robert Talbor, who had become famous for his miraculous malaria cure.
 Because at that time the bark was in religious controversy, Talbor gave the king the bitter bark decoction in great secrecy.
 The treatment gave the king complete relief from the malaria fever.
 In return, Talbor was offered membership of the prestigious Royal College of Physicians.

-In 1679, Talbor was called by the King of France, Louis XIV, whose son was suffering from malaria fever.
+In 1679, Talbor was called by the King of France, Louis XIV, whose son was suffering from malarial fever.
 After a successful treatment, Talbor was rewarded by the king with 3,000 gold crowns and a lifetime pension for this prescription.
 Talbor was asked to keep the entire episode secret.
 After Talbor's death, the French king published this formula: seven grams of rose leaves, two ounces of lemon juice and a strong decoction of the cinchona bark served with wine.
 Wine was used because some alkaloids of the cinchona bark are not soluble in water, but are soluble in the ethanol in wine.
 In 1681 Água de Inglaterra was introduced into Portugal from England by Dr. Fernando Mendes who, similarly, "received a handsome gift from (King Pedro) on condition that he should reveal to him the secret of its composition and withhold it from the public".

 In 1738, Sur l'arbre du quinquina, a paper written by Charles Marie de La Condamine, lead member of the expedition, along with Pierre Godin and Louis Bouger that was sent to Ecuador to determine the length of a degree of the 1/4 of meridian arc in the neighbourhood of the equator, was published by the French Academy of Sciences.
 In it he identified three separate species.